sara-nl/singularity-course/run-singularity-cartesius.md

   echo "By using the bind flag"
   singularity exec --bind /scratch-shared/$USER:/mydata /scratch-shared/$USER/python2-docker.simg python /mydata/python2.py
   ```

+> **_Food for brain:_**
+>
+> Modify the `jobsubmit-python2-bind.sh` script to make use of the data in your own `/scratch-shared` directory with any of the options above.
+Inspect the output of your job.

 #### 3.5 Working with different software environments

 Now that we have figured out how to work with containers, let us run an example assuming a scenario that your collaborator gave you a Python script to run your analysis.
 It runs into errors as the script is in Python3 while you have Python2 on your laptop and you do not wish to install Python3.
 How do you work around it?
 Singularity comes to your rescue!

-Inspect the script jobsubmit-python.sh, submit the job and check your output:
+* Inspect the script jobsubmit-python.sh, submit the job and check your output:

 ```sh
 cd singularity-course